 XML Sitemaps for WordPress

-Of course, you want your website’s content to be easily found through search engines.
-After all, this is a great way to bring organic traffic to your site.
-However, if you aren’t using a XML sitemap, you’re missing out on an effective Search Engine Optimization (SEO) tool.
+You want your website’s content to be easy to find through search engines.
+After all, it’s a great way to bring organic traffic to your site.

-XML sitemaps are used by search engine bots to more effectively ‘crawl’ your site’s content.
-By creating one for your website, you can potentially make your content more visible on Search Engine Results Pages (SERPs).
+XML sitemaps are used by search engine bots to more effectively “crawl” your site’s content.
+Creating one for your website can make your content more visible on Search Engine Results Pages (SERPs).

 In this post, we’ll discuss what XML sitemaps are and why you may need one for your WordPress website.
-We’ll then show you a few ways to generate your own sitemaps, as well as alert Google to its existence.
+We’ll then show you a few ways to generate your own sitemaps and alert Google to their existence.
 Let’s get started!

 What is an XML Sitemap?

-In short, a google XML sitemap is an index of your website’s posts and pages.
-It’s used by search engine crawlers – robots that index and add your website to SERPs.
+An XML sitemap is an index of your website’s posts and pages.
+It’s used by search engine crawlers—robots that index and add your website to SERPs.

 Do You Need an XML Sitemap for a WordPress Website?